hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/4-remove-todos-integration.md

 + }""";
 ```

-Now, in `TodoItemTile` widget, update the `trailing` widget i.e InkWell and  wrap it in Mutation Widget.
+Now, in `TodoItemTile` widget, update the `trailing` widget i.e InkWell and wrap it in a mutation widget.

 ```dart
 +  Mutation(